dobromir-hristov/vuecommunity/docs/guide/community/conferences.md

 </useful-links-section>
 </useful-links>

-Here we will list Vue Conferences around the world, when each is held and what is unique about it.
+Here we will list Vue Conferences around the world and what is unique about them.

-### VueConf US (Apr)
+### VueConf US

 Hosted by Evan You